chris-greening/instascrape/README.md

 ## Support
 Reach out to me if you have questions or ideas!
 - chris@christophergreening.com
-:trollface:
+:trollface: :rage2:

 ---

 ## Background

 The inspiration for this project began a long time ago in a galaxy far, far away (a.k.a.
 Summer 2019 on Long Island).
 I was mindlessly scrolling Instagram for the 1000th hour that week and thought, "How could I access this data programatically?".
-After 30 seconds of searching it became clear that Instagram's API was not going to be of any use so I was going to have to figure it out myself.
+After 30 seconds of searching it became clear that Instagram's API was not going to be of any use so I was going to have to figure it out myself, and thus the beginning of instascrape was born.